akhi9661/cross_cal_resourcesat/README.md

 Note: At the moment, if `reference_sensor  = 'Landsat 8'`, path to reflectance images will have to provided in `inpf_ref`.
-      The reprojection too is bit sketchy at the moment (defaults to `EPSG: 32643`).
-Will be fixed shortly.

 ---
 ## Credits